-NOTICE: The numbers in the figures refer to the photos on pages 2, 54 and 85.
+A Notice: The numbers in the figures refer to the photos on page 10, page 20 and page 23.

-- Insert the magazine into the pistol and the round into the firing chamber by following the previously given instructions. - Check that the manual safety is engaged -model F (safety lever rotated downward and red warning dot covered) (Fig. 6).
+- Insert the magazine into the pistol and the round into the firing chamber by following the previously given instructions. - Check that the manual safety is engaged - model F (safety lever rotated downward and red warning dot covered) (Fig. 6).
 The hammer automatically lowers in complete safety.
 On model G decock the hammer (if cocked) by pressing the decocking lever downward.
 The lever will return to the ready to fire position (Fig. 3).

-WARNING: The manual safety is merely a mechanical device and is in no way a substitute for the Basic Safety Rules of firearm handling.
+A WARNING: The manual safety is merely a mechanical device and is in no way a substitute for the Basic Safety Rules of firearm handling..